-This tawaf (also called 'tawaf al-'ifadah') is performed by Hajj pilgrims after getting through the acts of Mina, the ramy of jamarat al-'aqabah, the sacrifice (dhibh), and the halq or the taqsir.
+This tawaf (also called 'tawaf al-'ifadah') is performed by Hajj through after getting the acts of Mina. pilgrims theramy of jamarat al-'agabah, the sacrifice (dhibh), and the halq or the tagsir.
 The pilgrim performs this tawaf on returning to Makkah.
 It is called 'tawaf al-ziyarah' because it is performed on the visit (ziyarah) to the Ka'bah after leaving Mina.
 It is called 'tawaf al-'ifadah' because the pilgrims pour forth ('ifadah' means 'pouring forth') into Makkah from Mina.
 It is also called 'tawaf al-hajj' because by consensus of all the schools it is rukn of the Hajj.